shunk031/shunk031.github.io/content/home/10_experience.md

     date_end: '2021-03-01'
     description: |2-
       - Surveyed methods for automatically creating/generating ad creatives
-        - Developing and evaluating prototypes using the method
+        - Developed and evaluated prototypes using the method
-        - Integrating the method into the system, including testing and operating
+        - Integrated the method into the system, including testing and operating
       - Advised on the improvement of advertising creative creation methods
-        - Participate in meetings (about 1h) at least once a week
+        - Participated in meetings (about 1h) at least once a week
       - Wrote an article about AI x Adtech in Japanese:
         - https://tech.appbrew.io/entry/lips-ad-creative-research-2021